M1chalS/sheets-simplified/README.md

     ["A3", "B3", "C3", "D3"],
 ]
 ```
-Response with firstRowAsHeader set to true
+Response with `firstRowAsHeader` set to true:
 ```typescript
 [
     {